aws-samples/aws-lambda-extensions/csharp-example-extension/README.md

 The provided code sample demonstrates how to get a basic extension written in C# up and running.

-> Note: **This extension requires .NET Core 3.1 (C#/PowerShell) runtime to be present in the Lambda execution environment of your function.**

 ## Project structure

 Project files and folders: